arifseyda/TakeInfoatNistforICS/README.md

 # Take Information in NIST NVD

-This project develops with Python.
+This project developed with Python.

 When you search in the NIST NVD data, you write a keyword which is explain your research.(https://nvd.nist.gov/vuln/search) After that, you see the vuln ID, description, Published time ,and CVSS severity (Version 2 and Version3) fields.